 Master of Arts in Teaching

-Do you have a bachelor’s degree in a field taught in high school (or a closely related field)?
-Do you have an interest in teaching?
-If the answer to both questions is yes, you may earn your teaching certificate and a Master of Arts in Teaching in as little as one year.
+If you have a bachelor’s degree OR have already passed the Missouri Content Assessment (MoCA) in a field taught in high school, you could earn your teaching certificate and a Master of Arts in Teaching in as little as one year.
 This program is approved by the Missouri Department of Elementary and Secondary Education as an Alternative Certification Program.

 How does the M.A.T. program work?